ashernoel/ClearMind1/README.md

 - awsconfiguration.json: This connects basic functionality of AWS to the app.
 - amplifyconfiguration.json: This connects AWS Amplify functionality, such as analytics, to the app.
 - GenderSoundClassification.mlmodel: This is a Core ML machine learning model trained on 32 audio files to classify speech in real time as either male or female.
 Published online at github.com/anupamchuh/iowncode.
+- /images/ contains the images for the screenshots
+- The Watch App and Watch App extension were not used in making this app.
+- The ClearMindUI and ClearMindUITests folders were not used in making this app.

 #### ClearMind directory within XCode:
 Do Not Edit: